Inducing Equilibria via Incentives: Simultaneous Design-and-Play Ensures Global Convergence: Introduction

-Because of the inherent inefficiency of the double-loop structure, heuristics methods have also been developed for the hierarchical programs \citep{luketina2016scalable, metz2016unrolled, finn2017model, liu2018darts}.
-Typically, these methods assume that the designer \textit{does not solve} the equilibrium exactly to evaluate the gradient.
+Because of the inherent inefficiency of the double-loop structure, many heuristics methods have also been developed for bilevel programs in machine learning \citep{liu2018darts,luketina2016scalable, finn2017model}.
+When applied to the incentive design problem, these methods assume that the designer \textit{does not solve} the equilibrium exactly to evaluate the gradient.
 Instead, at each iteration, the game is allowed to run just a few rounds, enough for the designer to obtain a reasonable approximation of the gradient.
 Although such a method promises to reduce the computational cost significantly at each iteration, it may never converge to the same optimal solution obtained without the approximation.

 \textbf{Contribution.} In a nutshell, correctly anticipating how incentives affect the agents at equilibrium requires solving the equilibrium problem repeatedly, which is computationally inefficient.
 On the other hand, simply bypassing the time-consuming step of equilibrium-finding may lead the designer to a sub-optimal solution.
 This dilemma prompts the following question that motivates this study: \textit{can we obtain the optimal solution to an incentive design problem without repeatedly solving the equilibrium problem?}